Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 - Framework.App - the application.
     - Application          - the application.
     - Storage              - the container of different values.
-- Framework.Entities - the domain.
+- Framework.Game.Entities - the domain.
     - Game                 - the game's states and rules.
     - Player               - the player's states.
     - Entity               - the entity (any scene's object).